-Early this year we will implement a new rule that creates more suitable and manageable disclosure requirements for junior publicly traded companies that are also more relevant and understandable for investors.
+This year we will identify rule changes that will result in more suitable and manageable disclosure requirements for junior publicly traded companies without reducing investor protection.
 These changes will go some ways to reduce the compliance burden for these companies.